 Dendron is a tiny town located in the state of Virginia.
 With a population of 255 people and just one neighborhood, Dendron is the 379th largest community in Virginia.
-Dendron has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Dendron was built prior to World War II, making it one of the older and more historic towns in the country.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Dendron is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Dendron isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Dendron are a mix of both white- and blue-collar jobs.
 Overall, Dendron is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Dendron who work in sales jobs (13.39%), office and administrative support (11.81%), and maintenance occupations (8.66%).

 In Dendron, however, the average commute to work is quite long.
 On average, people spend 35.64 minutes each day getting to work, which is significantly higher than the national average.